RozbehSharahi/text-polieren/content/pages/homepage.md

 ---
-title: Homepage
+title: home
-description: René Salim
+description: homepage
 priority: 10000
 background: /backgrounds/candles.jpg
 ---
 # René Salim

-Look, just because I don't be givin' no man a foot massage don't make it right for Marsellus to throw Antwone into a glass motherfuckin' house, fuckin' up the way the nigger talks.
+Look, just because
+I don't be givin' no man a foot massage don't make it right for Marsellus to throw Antwone into a glass motherfuckin' house, fuckin' up the way the nigger talks.
 Motherfucker do that shit to me, he better paralyze my ass, 'cause